josephleblanc/syn_parser/docs/ai_next_task.md

 3. **Update the code and documentation based on the test results**:
    - If any additional changes are required, create new tasks in this document.

+4. **Verify the implementation of `DefaultTrait` for `ModuleStruct`**:
+   - Ensure that the implementation is correctly parsed and recorded in the code graph.

+5. **Run tests again**:
+   - Run `cargo test` to ensure all tests pass after the update.